michieltjampens/tios/README.md

 - Learning experience
 - Fun?

+Other info on supporting [wiki](https://wiki.iostuff.dev/)

 ## What?

 The hardware will be in different layers/floors/segments...
 Main restriction is limiting the size of the core to 50x50mm, just because that's the size at which 4 layers are still cheap (at a certain pcb fab).
+But no EMI testing to pass, so 2 layers for now...

 ### Core